Kipt/BEdit/LayoutLanguage.md

 };
 ```

 `while` and `do-while` loops are very similar to the C variant, except that the Layout Language doesn't have a concept of scope.
-That means a `do-while` loop can use a variable declared inside the scope in the loop-terminating expression.
+That means a `do-while` loop can use a variable declared inside the block in the loop-terminating expression.

 ```C++
 struct Foo